-Ask yourself: What does my prospective client want and need?
+But ask yourself: What does my prospective customer want and need?

 Studies have shown the consumers want to see prices of products and services.
 Even a price range is sufficient.
-But many business owners have reasons why they prefer to not include pricing.
+But many business owners have reasons why they prefer to not include pricing on their websites.

 How can you decide which way to go?
 Here are some pros and cons to consider:

 - Trust.
-Many customers will not do business with a company who is not forthcoming about pricing and fees.
-They simply won’t waste their time talking with a sales rep only to find out that the price is too high (or too low, which may feel cheap or low quality to them).
+Many potential customers will not do business with a company that is not forthcoming about pricing and fees.
+They simply won’t waste their time talking with a sales rep only to find out that the price is too high, or that the price is too low, which may feel cheap or low quality to them.

 - Unaffordability Beliefs.
-Some customers believe, perhaps incorrectly, that if the price is not shown, then it must be too high.
+Some customers believe (perhaps incorrectly) that if the price is not shown, then it must be a very high price.
 They reason that if they aren’t shown the price, they probably can’t afford it.

 - Branding.
 Pricing is a strategic marketing decision and helps to set your brand apart from others.
 Are you the low-cost leader?
 Are you the expert who people pay more for because you’re worth it?
-Your fees tell the prospective customer where you place yourself among the others in the industry and which target market you want to serve.
+Your fees tell the prospective customer where you place yourself among the others in your industry and which target market you want to serve.
 There is no right or wrong pricing strategy.
 The key is that you’ve developed a pricing alignment strategy while doing your marketing and branding plans.

 - Discounting.
 For products and classes, there’s typically no negotiation in pricing: either they purchase it or they don’t.
-You can always create a separate page with special pricing for existing customers or special groups, or offer coupon codes that give discounts, if you want a tiered pricing approach to products and classes, you can either offer coupon codes or separate landing pages for those who will get your discounted pricing, while keeping your full-price offer on your website as well.
+If you want a tiered pricing approach for your products and classes, you can either offer coupon codes or separate landing pages for those who will get your discounted pricing, while keeping your full-price offer on your website as well.
 If you don’t plan to offer discounts, you can offer payment plans, if that helps your customer with a buying decision.
-If you offer special pricing for nonprofits, put your regular fees on your website and add a sentence about how nonprofit pricing is available.
+If you offer special pricing for nonprofits, put your regular fees on your website and add a sentence about the availability of nonprofit pricing.

 - Honoring.
 Your customers are busy and time-constrained.
 They need information at the moment when they have time to do their research.
 Don’t make them jump through hoops.
 Try to be helpful in getting them all the information they need, not just in your pricing, but in the valuable benefits you offer.